Learn About Becoming a Cytotechnologist

 Work Environment and Salary

 As a cytotechnologist, you might work in any of the following settings:

 - Commercial laboratories

 - Public health organizations

-According to Salary.com's August 2013 salary survey, the median national annual salary for a cytotechnologist with 2-5 years of experience is $66,854.
+According to Salary.com's January 2014 salary survey, the median national annual salary for a cytotechnologist is $67,358.
 Actual salaries may vary greatly based on specialization within the field, location, years of experience and a variety of other factors.
 National long-term projections of employment growth may not reflect local and/or short-term economic or job conditions, and do not guarantee actual job growth.

 Did You Know?

 - At the beginning of life, we each spend about half an hour as a single-celled organism.

 - The average adult body is composed of approximately 50 to 100 trillion cells.